cammarosano/webserv/README.md

   - subject's tester (not mandatory to pass this test)
   - curl, postman, etc
   - Conditions:
+    - hanging requests:
-    - hanging requests (sends only part of the header)
+      - sends only part of the header
-    - hanging requests (sends header but only part of the body)
+      - sends header but only part of the body
+    - hanging responses: cgi takes too long to finish response
+    - num clients above limit (MAX_CLIENTS)
+    - disconnected clients in the middle of a response
+    - ...

 - ### check also "Issues" in the repo